Dale Folwell

-Dale Robbins Folwell (born December 17, 1958) is an American politician who has been the North Carolina State Treasurer since 2017.
+Dale Robbins Folwell (born December 17, 1958) is an American politician who served as the North Carolina State Treasurer from 2017 to 2025.
 A Republican from Winston-Salem, North Carolina, Folwell spent four terms in North Carolina House of Representatives, including a term as speaker pro tempore from 2011 to 2013.
 He was head of the state's Division of Employment Security in the administration of Governor Pat McCrory from 2013 to 2015.
 He was elected State Treasurer in the 2016 election, taking office on January 1, 2017.
 Folwell was reelected to a second term in 2020, defeating Democratic challenger Ronnie Chatterji.
+In 2024 he mounted an unsuccessful campaign to be elected governor.